About the Test

-- Basophils: Basophils are involved in early identification of infections as well as wound repair and allergic reactions.
+- Basophils: Basophils are involved in the early identification of infections as well as wound repair and allergic reactions.

 When should I get a complete blood count?

 The CBC is a very common test.
-You may have a CBC performed when you have a routine health examination, when you are being diagnosed or assessed for a disease or condition, or when your provider is monitoring the effectiveness of a treatment.
+You may have a CBC performed when you have a routine health examination, are being diagnosed or assessed for a disease or condition, or when your provider is monitoring the effectiveness of a treatment.